"I'm leaving. My last day is next Friday.”

 - Learn more reasons Why People Leave Managers, not Companies (and what to do about it)

-- Part 2 of why employees leave managers, not companies
+- And even more data in Part 2 of why employees leave managers, not companies

 - Culture starts with you.
 Learn how: The One Key to Building and Keeping a Great Company Culture

 - Be vigilant of the single greatest source of your organizational problems (and their solutions).

 - You best tool for fixing problems and bringing out the best in your team is the 1 on 1.
 Learn to make the most of them: One on One Meetings: The Only Guide Managers Need [Free Template]

 - 8 Ways to Reduce Stress in the Workplace Today you can use to help your team vent and unwind.